miksto/miksto.github.io/seismometer/index.md

 ### Server

-You can find the source code [here at Bitbucket](https://bitbucket.org/miksto/seismometer-server-app)
+You can find the source code [here at GitHub](https://github.com/miksto/seismograph-backend)

 As for the server software I am not going to cover it in that much detail, as I do not really think it is interesing.
 It is hosted on a DigitalOcean droplet as docker image.
 And just as the RaspberryPi client, it is written in python and uses [obspy](https://www.obspy.org/) for the data processing.
-It listenes for data on a websocket, stores the data in MSEED file per day, while hourly generating and saving a plot of the last hour as an image.
-Finally, at the end of each day, a 24 hour plot is generated, where any major earthquake is displayed, with location and magnitude.
+It listenes for data on a websocket, stores the data in an MSEED file per day, while hourly generating and saving a plot of the last hour as an image.
+Finally, at the end of each day a 24 hour plot is generated, where any major earthquake is displayed with location and magnitude printed.
-The websocket does not only receive data, but also broadcasts it to anyone listening to it.
-This is used by the web frontend to show the most recent data received by the server.
+The websocket does not only receive data, but also broadcasts it to any listening clien.
+This is used by the web frontend to update the graph as soon as data is received by the server.

 ### Web App

-You can find the source code [here at Bitbucket](https://bitbucket.org/miksto/seismometer-web-client)
+You can find the source code [here at GitHub](https://github.com/miksto/seismograph-web-frontend)

 Just like the server application, I do not think an in depth explanation going to be all that useful.
 For anyone interested in the details there is the source code.
 The web app is a node application powerd by reactJS, and hosted